cbeust/kash/README.md

 result
 ```

-Next, you declare your completer in `~/.kash.json`:
+Save this file as `~/kash-scripts/gitCompleter.kash.kts` and then add the following to your `~/.kash.json`:

 ```json
 {
     "scriptPaths": [